seasketch/docker-gp-workspace/README.md

     gdalinfo /data/your.tif
 ```

-You can set it as an alias to save typing
+You can set this up as an alias to run commands in a container in a way that is very similar to how you would run it directly in your operating system.

 ```bash
 function with-gp-base {